-Category 2018-2019 2017-2018 2016-2017 2015-2016 2014-2015 English Language Arts Learning Gains Lowest 25% 68 58 48 62 N/A Mathematics Learning Gains Lowest 25% 56 48 69 50 N/A
+Category 2018-2019 2017-2018 2016-2017 2015-2016 2014-2015 English Language Arts Learning Gains Lowest 25% 72 53 59 38 N/A Mathematics Learning Gains Lowest 25% 67 29 72 58 N/A

-Over the last charter term, between 2015 and 2017, we were very pleased with the growth of the lowest 25th percentile in Mathematics.
-These students demonstrated a 19% increase.
-However, the following year showed a sharp decline in our math students by 21%.
+Over the last charter term, between 2015 and 2017, we were very pleased with the growth of the lowest 25th percentile.
+These students demonstrated a 19% increase in ELA and a 14% increase in Math.
+However, the following year showed a sharp decline in our math students.
+There was a drastic 43% drop.
 After this steep decline, we had to revamp our Rtl process as well as how our IEP students were being serviced.
 We were able to make the necessary adjustments utilizing student data to facilitate the necessary changes.
-This is evident with an increase of 8% in math learning gains and 10% in ELA.
+This is evident with an increase of 38% in math learning gains and 19% in ELA.
 We will continue to monitor the lowest 25% using i-Ready and continuous progress monitoring interventions, Rtl interventions, and ESE accommodations, our teachers can meet the needs of our struggling learners.
 This includes our ESE and ESOL population.
 Based on the students IEP the SWD's are pulled out for reading and our math.
 In regard to our ESOL students we capture them through our push in and pull out methods.
 Here they are given small group instruction in reading and math that is data driven.
 In addition, both groups also attend our before and after school tutoring as well as Saturday school tutoring.
 The mentioned instructional strategies have proven successful as evident by an increase in learning gains in reading and math on the 2018-2019 FSA.